 Ipoh accident kills parents, toddler; 3 siblings orphaned

-Mr Sairulazuwan Nadzim, 37, his wife Azilina Abdul Aziz, 37, as well as their three-month-old son Muhamad Daris Iffat, were killed in the accident at Sitiawan-Teluk Intan road, near Kampung Kayan in Perak.
+Mr Sairulazuwan Nadzim, 37, his wife Azilina Abdul Aziz, 37, as well as their three-year-old son Muhamad Daris Iffat, were killed in the accident at Sitiawan-Teluk Intan road, near Kampung Kayan in Perak.

 They were on their way home from the toddler's grandparents' place.